Boogie Body Land

 "Boogie Body Land" is a song written by the band members of the Bar-Kays.
 It was released in 1980 by Mercury Records.
-"Boogie Body Land" was included in their 1980 album As One which was produced by Allen Jones.
+"Boogie Body Land" was included on their 1980 album As One, which was produced by Allen Jones.
 As a single it peaked at number 7 on the Billboard Black Singles and number 73 on the Dance chart.
-Lowest position was 74 on the latter.
+Its lowest position was 74 on the latter.